CatThingy/catthingy-balance/README.md

       - Punch + Multishot crossbows' extra arrows apply less knockback
 - Bows enhanced:
     - Arrows are only get full damage when releasing an arrow within 0.5s after being fully charged
+       - This is a 20% damage nerf vs. previous crit arrows
     - Crit arrows are only achieved by releasing an arrow within .1s after being fully charged
+       - This is a 25% damabe buff vs previous crit arrows
 - Protection enchantment reworked:
     - Protection only applies to damage sources not covered by the other protection enchantments
     - Protection does not apply to things that ignore armour